-- 1. Children in Care (Looked after child).
-A 'looked after child'(1) or a child who was previously looked after but immediately after being looked after became subject to an adoption(2) child arrangements order (3) or special guardianship order (4). - (1) A 'looked after child' is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989) at the time of making an application to a school.
+- 1. The 2021 School Admissions Code (the Code) requires children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted to be given equal first priority in admission arrangements, alongside looked after children (LAC) and children who were previously looked after by English local authorities (PLAC).
+This advice refers to these children as internationally adopted previously looked after children "IAPLAC". - 2.
+Children in Care (Looked after child).
+A 'looked after child' (1) or a child who was previously looked after but immediately after being looked after became subject to an adoption(2) child arrangements order (3) or special guardianship order (4). - (1) A 'looked after child' is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989) at the time of making an application to a school.
 In Gloucestershire, such children are referred to as Children in Care. - (2) This includes children who were adopted under the Adoption Act 1976 (see section 12 adoption orders) and children who were adopted under the Adoption and Children Act 2002 (see section 46 adoption orders). - (3) Under the provisions of s.12 of the Children and Families Act 2014, which amend section 8 of the Children Act 1989, residence orders have now been replaced by child arrangements orders. - (4) See Section 14A of the Children Act 1989 which defines a 'special guardianship order' as an order appointing one or more individuals to be a child's special guardian (or special guardians). - 2.
 Children who have a sibling attending the school and who will continue to do so when the younger child is admitted (see note 1) - 3.
 Where the family lives in the ecclesiastical parishes of Westbury, Flaxley and Blaisdon (see note 2). - 4.
-Where the family though living outside the parishes has active connections (see note 3) with St. Mary, St. Peter & St. Paul Westbury-on-Severn, St. Michael & All Angels Blaisdon and St. Mary the Virgin Church Flaxley. - 5.
+Where the family though living outside the parishes has active connections (see note 3) with St. Mary, St. Peter & St. Paul Westbury-on-Severn, St. Michael & All Angels Blaisdon and St. Mary the Virgin Church Flaxley.
+In the event that during the period specified for attendance at worship the church, has been closed for public worship and has not provided alternative premises for that worship, the requirements of these admissions arrangements in relation to attendance will only apply to the period when the church or alternative premises have been available for public worship. - 5.
 Where specifically a Church of England School is sought by the parent(s) or guardian(s).
 The Common Application Form contains a box into which families can express their reasons for specifically seeking a Church of England School.
-These reasons will be considered as part of the admissions procedure. - 6.
-Children with the strongest geographical claim, measured in a straight line from the ordnance survey address point of the child's home address (including flats) to the ordnance survey address point of the school, using the Local Authority's computerised measuring system, with those living closer to the school receiving the higher priority - 7.
-Any remaining places or if the number of places available is exceeded in any category, then available places in that category will be allocated by the
+These reasons will be considered as part of the admissions procedure.

-Governors in the order of those with the strongest geographical claim measured in a direct line.
+- 6. Children with the strongest geographical claim, measured in a straight line from the ordnance survey address point of the child's home address (including flats) to the ordnance survey address point of the school, using the Local Authority's computerised measuring system, with those living closer to the school receiving the higher priority - 7.
+Any remaining places or if the number of places available is exceeded in any category, then available places in that category will be allocated by the Governors in the order of those with the strongest geographical claim measured in a direct line.